-Good oral hygiene is essential to healing.
+Good oral hygiene is essential for healing.
 Beginning the day after surgery, the prescription mouth rinse (Peridex™) should be used 2 times per day until completed.
-A few weeks after surgery, when your initial healing is completed, you will begin to use aWaterpik to clean under the denture twice daily and as needed.
+A few weeks after surgery, when your initial healing is completed, you will begin to use a Waterpik® to clean under the denture twice daily and as needed.
 These can be purchased over the counter at any major retailer.
 Do not use a Waterpik until instructed by Dr. Warren to do so.
 Intially, the gum tissue will be swollen and touching the denture.
-As you heal and the tissue swelling recedes, you will notice a space between the denture and your gums.
+As you heal and tissue swelling recedes, you will notice a space between the denture and your gums.
 This is normal and will be corrected on your final denture.

 You will see your dentist the day after surgery for any adjustments to your new denture that may be needed.
 Dr. Warren will see you in 1-2 weeks to check your healing.
-If you ever have any questions or concerns, please feel free to contact us at the office at any time!
+If you ever have any questions or concerns, please feel free to contact us at the office any time.